Caffeine and Calcium: Can You Take Them Together?

 Why is this important?

-Bone is constantly remodeled.
-Cells called osteoclasts break down old bone while osteoblasts lay down new bone.
-The balance between these processes determines whether you maintain, gain, or lose bone mass over time.
-After peak bone mass is reached in the late twenties, the trajectory gradually shifts toward net loss, particularly after menopause in women and after age 70 in men.
+Bone is constantly remodeled: cells called osteoclasts break down old bone while osteoblasts build new bone.
+The balance between them determines whether you maintain or lose bone mass over time.
+After peak bone mass in early adulthood, the trajectory gradually shifts toward net loss, especially after menopause in women and with advancing age in men.

-Calcium is the principal mineral in bone, and a chronic shortfall accelerates bone loss.
-Several observational studies have linked high caffeine intake with reduced bone mineral density and elevated fracture risk in older women whose calcium intake was low.
-The effect appears to be most relevant above roughly 300 to 400 mg of caffeine per day, the equivalent of three to four standard cups of coffee.
-In studies where calcium intake was adequate, the same caffeine exposure did not measurably affect bone density.
+Calcium is the principal mineral in bone, so a chronic shortfall accelerates bone loss.
+Some observational studies have linked high caffeine intake with lower bone mineral density and higher fracture risk — but mainly in older women whose calcium intake was low.
+Where calcium intake was adequate, the same caffeine exposure did not measurably affect bone density.
+In other words, caffeine is a problem for bone only when it sits on top of an already-inadequate calcium diet.

-The caffeine-calcium interaction is not strong enough to outweigh the cardiovascular and metabolic benefits that moderate coffee consumption appears to confer in most populations.
-It is, however, one of several modifiable factors that contribute to lifetime bone health, alongside vitamin D, weight-bearing exercise, smoking, alcohol, and overall dietary patterns.
+This interaction is not strong enough to outweigh the benefits that moderate coffee or tea consumption appears to confer in most people.
+It is simply one of several modifiable factors in lifetime bone health, alongside vitamin D, weight-bearing exercise, smoking, alcohol, and overall diet.

-Children and adolescents are particularly worth thinking about.
-Bone mass accrual is most rapid during the teenage years, and energy drinks, coffee beverages, and caffeinated sodas have become routine in many adolescent diets at the same time milk consumption has fallen.
-Replacing milk with caffeinated beverages during the bone-building years is a worse trade than replacing it during adulthood because the lost accrual cannot easily be made up later.
+Children and teenagers are worth a special thought.
+Bone mass builds fastest during the teenage years, and caffeinated drinks have become routine in many adolescent diets at the same time milk consumption has fallen.
+Swapping milk for caffeinated beverages during the bone-building years is a worse trade than in adulthood, because lost accrual cannot easily be regained later.

 What should you do?